ConceptResearch/CARLA/carla_workshop/carla_2022.md

     - Artificial Agents
     - Concept Blending, Metaphors, Creativity

-For the special session, the workshop focuses on topics related to the field of sociolinguistics and variation:
+In relation to the Collaborative Research Center CRC1412 on "Register" at the Humboldt University of Berlin, we focuse in the special session on topics related to the field of sociolinguistics and variation:

  - **Registers:** _How are concepts register sensitive?_